-I am a warm, approachable person-centred counsellor with seven years' counselling experience.
+I am a warm, approachable person-centred counsellor with ten years' counselling experience.
 I also have over fifteen years' experience of working in one-to-one and group-settings in the substance abuse field.
-Based in the Practice Rooms in Westbury-on-Trym, which is a bright and welcoming space, I aim to create a safe and trusted place where you can talk openly at your own pace.
+Based in a purpose built Therapy Room at my home address in Stoke Bishop, I aim to create a safe and trusted place where you can talk openly at your own pace.

 What can I expect?